hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - -> Void of empirical content
 - Practical falsification used in empirical sci: obtained only through a methodological decision to regard highly improbable events as ruled out (prohibited)
-#### The logical form of probability stms
+#### The logical form of probability statements
 - Prob stms are non-falsifiable & non-verifiable, therefore:
   - Have no falsifiable consequences
-  - Cannot themselves be consequences of verifiable stms
+  - Cannot be consequences of verifiable stms
-  - Have unilaterally verifiable consequences (purely existential - there is consequences)
+  - Have unilaterally verifiable consequences (purely existential - 'there is' consequences) (eg if p(b) > 0, there is occurrence of b in the sequence)
-  - Are themselves consequences of unilaterally falsifiable universal stms (all stms)
+  - Are consequences of unilaterally falsifiable universal stms ('all' stms)
-- Purely existential consequences are verifiable
+- Purely existential consequences (existential hypotheses) are verifiable
 - Prob stms have 2 requirements:
   - Randomness -> the form of an existential hypothesis
   - -> Establish a relation between prob stms and basic stms
-  - Uniqueness -> can't have the form of an existential hypo
+  - Uniqueness def -> can't have the form of an existential hypo but the form of universal stm
   - -> Regulate the relations between the various prob stms themselves
-  - -> Ensure prob stms can contradict one another
+  - -> Ensure prob stms can contradict one another: prob stms have the form of a conjunction between universal stm and existential hypo
 #### A probabilistic system of speculative metaphysics
 - -> Explain any regularities as a rare random occurrence
 #### Probability in physics